charliecalvert/CloudNotes/Assignments/React/ReactGitIgnoreMenu.md

 ## Overview

+Add a menu and client side routing.
+Begin refactoring into logical components.

 We typically establish routes (endpoints) on our server. **react-router-dom** allows us to use the same type of technology not to call routes on the server, but to navigate between react components.

 For instance we have used URLs like this to call endpoints on our server: